Indigenous tourism in Victoria set to shine

 Their Gunditjmara ancestors trapped short-finned eels in a complex system of channels, ponds and weirs.
 They sometimes fattened them up on kangaroo meat, separated the pregnant eels from the others, and captured them in intricately woven grass baskets.
 The reliable food supply allowed them to settle and build villages of stone huts where they lived year-round.
 They smoked eels in hollowed-out trees for trade, and stored food in sinkhole ‘fridges’ – all at least 4000 years before the ancient Egyptians built their pyramids.

 In 2017, then-prime minister Malcolm Turnbull travelled to Gunditjmara country to announce Budj Bim’s official nomination by the Australian government for World Heritage status; the first such nomination based purely on Aboriginal culture and heritage, and the culmination of 10 years of painstaking documentation by the Gunditj Mirring Traditional Owners Aboriginal Corporation.
-The decision is now in the hands of UNESCO, which is expected to announce the result soon.
-A favourable decision (widely tipped), is likely to increase the current 5000 visitors each year to at least 50,000 and quite possibly double that number.
+The site was granted World Heritage status on July 6, 2019, and its inclusion on the UNESCO cultural sites list is set to see visitation increase from 5000 visitors each year to at least 50,000 – and quite possibly double that number.

 Tyson Lovett-Murray, project officer with Gunditj Mirring Traditional Owners Aboriginal Corporation, and Budj Bim ranger Braydon Saunders, outside their Gunditjmara ancestors’ reconstructed stone huts.